 Changes include streetscape improvements (painted curb extensions, planters, art installations, etc.), cafe seating in the curb lane, curbside separated bike lanes, 24/7 parking on both sides of Danforth, one traffic lane in either direction and turn lanes at intersections.

-The project will follow an iterative design process, meaning staff will adjust the design to address issues and concerns throughout the installation period.
+Work began July 15, 2020.
+Read the construction notice and the August 21, 2020 Installation update for further details.
+The project is following an iterative design process, meaning staff will adjust the design to address issues and concerns throughout the installation period.

 Read the Destination Danforth Common Questions and Concerns document for further information.

 Looking for information on how to use the new complete street on Danforth?
 Check out the “How To” document which includes information for people walking, biking and driving.

 Thank you to everyone who attended the Virtual Community Meeting on July 23rd.
 You can view the presentation online.

 You can watch a recording of the meeting here: